AaronMoat/aaronmoat-blog/content/blog/building-custom-react-vis-series/index.md

 }
 ```

-We'll stick to square icons, so let's rename `barWidth` to `scaleFactor.
+We'll stick to square icons, so let's rename `barWidth` to `scaleFactor`.
 Then, we can calculate the icon size:

 ```js
 const heightPerIcon = Math.abs(valueFunctor({ y: 1 }) - value0Functor({}));